 - Demetra Kalogrides (2003) winner of the Distinguished Undergraduate Student Paper Award, April 2003

 ALPHA KAPPA DELTA

-(Alpha Mu is the SCU Chapter of Alpha Kappa Delta), the national sociology honor society, was founded at the University of Southern California in 1920.
-Its primary goal is to encourage social research for the purpose of service.
-The Santa Clara Chapter was founded in 2000.
-To be invited to join a student must: be a sociology major of junior or senior standing; have an overall grade-point average of 3.3 or higher, have completed at least 4 sociology courses at SCU; must have completed Sociology 118, 119, and 120 (research inquiry course) with a B- or higher grade in each of the classes.
+Alpha Kappa Delta, the national sociology honor society, was founded at the University of Southern California in 1920.
+The Santa Clara University chapter, Alpha Mu, was founded in 2000.
+The society's primary goal is to encourage social research for the purpose of service.
+To be invited to join, a student must be a sociology major of junior or senior standing, have a grade point average of at least 3.3 overall and 3.5 in the major, have completed at least four sociology courses at Santa Clara, and have successfully completed at least Sociology 119 and 120 in the research sequence.